-FIRE:
+FIRE

-Staff Responsibilities Head of School Take the megaphone and begin to relay information Bring cell phone, satellite phone and car keys.
-Teachers Close all windows and doors Follow students out of the building stressing order and the need to remain calm and quiet Take your emergency folder (homeroom teachers) This must include a phone tree and student demographic and emergency information Bring cell phone and car keys if applicable Have students line up outside, by homeroom for elementary and with the class they are attending for secondary.
-Teachers take attendance Non homeroom teachers act as sweepers or replacement homeroom teacher (see below) Do not let students make phone calls until instructed to do so by administration Office Staff Take the bus phones to the field Take a copy of the phone trees Drop the parking gate Bring cell phone and car keys if applicable Attend to the doors at both ends of the building (First staff member to the back doors must release the top and bottom catches of the static door, and open both doors wide.
-The doors remain open after they are released, so no one needs to remain holding them open.
-Last person to leave closes the doors) Act as translators if need be Custodial Stand at gate and do not allow parents to enter until given clearance by the fire fighters
+Staff Responsibilities Head of School Take the megaphone and begin to relay information Bring cell phone and car keys Teachers Close all windows and doors Follow students out of the building stressing order and the need to remain calm and quiet Take your emergency folder (homeroom teachers) This must include student demographic and emergency information sheets and class rosters (milepost lists for elementary, block by block class lists for secondary).
+Bring cell phones (and car keys if applicable) Have students line up outside, by milepost for elementary and by current block classes in secondary.
+If we were to remain outside (meaning this is NOT a drill), secondary students should rearrange into homeroom classes with their HR teacher to await further instructions.
+Teachers take attendance Non-homeroom teachers act as sweepers or replacement homeroom teachers (see below) Do not let students make phone calls until instructed to do so by the administration Office Staff Take the bus phones to the field Take a copy of the phone trees Drop the parking gate Bring cell phones (and car keys if applicable) Attend to the doors at both ends of the building (FIrst staff member to the back doors must release the top and bottom catches of the static door, and open both doors wide.
+The doors remain open after they are released, so no one needs to remain there holding them open.
+Last person to leave closes the doors) Act as translators if need be Custodial Stand at gate and do not allow parents to enter until given clearance by the firefighters

-Sweepers for the 2020 - 2021 School Year
+Sweepers for the 2021-2022 School Year

-4th Floor - van den Borne, 3rd Floor - Cooke, Katayama 2nd Floor - Tomasine, 1st Floor - Kanahira Additions for Winter Evacuation
+4th Floor - van den Borne, Cooke, 3rd Floor - Cooke, Katayama 2nd Floor - Wooten, 1st Floor - Kanehira

+Additions for Winter Evacuation